bradflaugher/aifixer/TESTING.md

 - **FAIL** (red): The test did not meet expectations; a brief "Reason" will be shown.
 - **Warnings**: If optional dependencies are missing (e.g. no OPENROUTER_API_KEY), you'll see a warning, but the script will proceed.

-## Extending the Test Suite

-This framework is intentionally minimal.
-You can add more tests by copying the helper functions and following the existing pattern.
-Some ideas:

-- **Model listing**: Verify that `--list-models` and `--list-ollama-models` produce non-empty tables.
-- **`--free` flag**: Confirm that the `--free` shortcut picks a valid free model.
-- **Custom prompts**: Pipe in code with a custom prompt and validate a keyword appears in the output.
-- **Error conditions**: Run without OPENROUTER_API_KEY (when no Ollama) and expect a non-zero exit and an explanatory error message.

-Note: Because AI output is non-deterministic, tests focus on exit codes, the presence or absence of key markers (like TODO), and correct CLI plumbing (stdout vs stderr), rather than exact code diffs.

 ## Troubleshooting

 1. **`aifixer` not found**